 Changes to immigration laws in relation to EU citizens currently living and working in the United Kingdom could have a substantial impact on your franchisee's employees, particularly in the food and beverage and hospitality industries.

-Various EU provisions are likely to come into force in the United Kingdom before Brexit takes place.
-These include the General Data Protection Regulation (GDPR), due to come into force on 25 May 2018, the Network and Information Security (NIS) Directive, likely to be implemented by Spring 2018, and a new directive for the police and criminal justice sector that must be transposed by Member States by 6 May 2018.
+Various EU provisions have entered into force in the United Kingdom since the Brexit vote.
+These include the General Data Protection Regulation (GDPR), which entered into force on 25 May 2018, the Network and Information Security (NIS) Directive, enacted in UK law as the Network and Information Systems Regulations 2018 in May 2018 (and often referred to simply as the NIS Regulations) and, for the police and criminal justice sector, the Police Data Protection Directive, which had to be transposed by Member States by 6 May 2018.